near/docs/docs/8.abstraction/chain-signatures.md

 This unlocks the next level of blockchain interoperability by giving ownership of diverse assets, cross-chain accounts, and data to a single NEAR account.

-:::tip
+:::info

+This guide will take you through a step by step process for creating a Chain Signature.

-For a deep dive into the concepts of Chain Signatures see [What are Chain Signatures?](/concepts/abstraction/chain-signatures)
+⭐️ For a deep dive into the concepts of Chain Signatures see [What are Chain Signatures?](/concepts/abstraction/chain-signatures)

-For complete examples of a NEAR account performing Eth transactions:
+⭐️ For complete examples of a NEAR account performing Eth transactions:

 - [web-app example](https://github.com/near-examples/near-multichain)
 - [component example](https://test.near.social/md1.testnet/widget/chainsig-sign-eth-tx)

 :::

-## Creating Chain Signatures
+## Create a Chain Signature

 There are five steps to create a Chain Signature: